ajvb/awesome-tor/README.md

 # Whistleblowing

 - [GlobaLeaks](https://www.globaleaks.org/) - Free software intended to enable secure and anonymous whistleblowing initiatives.
-- [SecureDrop](https://github.com/freedomofpress/securedrop) - SecureDrop is an open-source whistleblower submission system that media organizations can use to securely accept documents from and communicate with anonymous sources.
+- [SecureDrop](https://github.com/freedomofpress/securedrop) - Open-source whistleblower submission system that media organizations can use to securely accept documents from and communicate with anonymous sources.

 # License